Pergo 9 Volt Adapter Block

 thingiverse

-In short, print, then drill the holes to make a good pilot hole for the screws.
-Cut off the end of a 9 volt plug-in adapter and secure the stripped leads to the holes before putting the screws back in.
-It's best if you run the screws in and out a few times so that you don't cut the wires with the screw threads.
-Make sure you get your polarity correct. the + is the smaller male connector on the battery and the - is the female snap.
-In most instances you may have to cut an exit path for the cable through the battery door.
-If you need extra space for the cable on the bottom of the "battery" then shrink (92-95%) your z axis to make the block shorter.
-Remember you need the width of the squashed wire plus the block height to keep the screws pressed against the contacts of your device.
-If you printed it too short, maybe you can just not screw the screws in so far to compensate.
-Print .2 - .3 with 4 shells (this provides enough support for the screws Maybe 8-20% infill I had a bit of issues with the print start at the bottom but it's hidden inside a battery door so I didn't stop the print so I apologize for the crappy print pic.
+Print your design, then drill holes to create a precise pilot hole for screws.
+Next, cut off the end of a 9-volt plug-in adapter and secure the stripped leads to these holes before reinstalling the screws.
+It's essential to run the screws in and out a few times to prevent cutting the wires with the screw threads.
+Verify that your polarity is correct: the positive sign (+) corresponds to the smaller male connector on the battery, while the negative sign (-) represents the female snap.
+Typically, you'll need to create an exit path for the cable through the battery door.
+If additional space is necessary at the bottom of the "battery," reduce your z-axis by 92-95% to shorten the block.
+Remember that you require the width of the squashed wire plus the block height to ensure the screws remain pressed against the contacts of your device.
+If your print is too short, consider not screwing the screws in as far to compensate.
+Print with a layer thickness of .2 - .3 and 4 shells (this provides sufficient support for the screws).
+Use an infill percentage of 8-20%.
+I experienced some issues with the print starting at the bottom, but this is concealed within a battery door, so I didn't halt the print, which resulted in a subpar print image.

 Download Model from thingiverse